-Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as a polymer additive.
-Based on test data on analogous nonionic surfactants, EPA predicts toxicity to aquatic organisms may occur at concentrations that exceed 20 ppb of the PMN substance in surface waters.
-For the use described in the PMN, releases of the substance are not expected to result in surface water concentrations that exceed 20 ppb.
+Chemical name: Amines, di-C11-14isoalkyl, C13-rich.
+CAS number: 1005516-89-1.
+Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as a chemical intermediate.
+Based on EcoSAR analysis of test data on analogous aliphatic amines, EPA predicts that toxicity to aquatic organisms may occur at concentrations that exceed 2 ppb of the PMN substance in surface waters.
+As described in the PMN, releases of the PMN substance are not expected to result in surface water concentrations that exceed 2 ppb.
 Therefore, EPA has not determined that the proposed manufacturing, processing, or use of the substance may present an unreasonable risk.
-EPA has determined, however, that use of the substance other than as described in the PMN could result in exposures which may cause significant adverse environmental effects.
+EPA has determined, however, that any use of the substance resulting in surface water concentrations exceeding 2 ppb may cause significant adverse environmental effects.
 Based on this information, the PMN substance meets the concern criteria at § 721.170(b)(4)(ii).

-Recommended testing: EPA has determined that the results of a ready biodegradability test (OPPTS Harmonized Test Guideline 835.3110); a fish acute toxicity test (OPPTS Harmonized Test Guideline 850.1075); an aquatic invertebrate acute toxicity test with freshwater daphnids (OPPTS Harmonized Test Guideline 850.1010); and an algal toxicity test, tiers I and II (OPPTS Harmonized Test Guideline 850.5400) would help characterize the environmental effects of the PMN substance.
-Aquatic toxicity testing should be performed using the static method with nominal concentrations.
-Further, a certificate of analysis should be provided for the test substance.
-CFR citation: 40 CFR 721.10160.
+Recommended testing: EPA has determined that results of the following tests would help characterize the environmental effects of the PMN substance: A fish acute toxicity test, freshwater and marine (OPPTS Test Guideline 850.1075) using the flowthrough method with mean measured concentrations or a fish acute toxicity mitigated by humic acid (OPPTS Test Guideline 850.1085) using the flowthrough method with measured concentrations; an aquatic invertebrate acute toxicity test, freshwater daphnids (OPPTS Test Guideline 850.1010) using the flow-through method with mean measured concentrations; and an algal toxicity test, tiers I and II (OPPTS Test Guideline 850.5400) using the static method with mean measured concentrations.
+Test reports should include protocols approved by EPA, certificate of analysis for the test substance, raw data, and results.
+CFR citation: 40 CFR 721.10208.